 Renowned for their blue and turquoise waters, lush vegetation and dramatic geological formations, the Ionian Islands offer a wealth of swimming spots.
-Our beach celebration takes you on a tour of coastal gems to satisfy every possible desire when it comes to dream summer holidays.
+Our celebration of the best beaches in the Ionian Sea takes you on a tour of coastal gems that satisfy every possible desire when it comes to dream summer holidays.

-Around 30km due south of Corfu’s main town, Issos is one of the island’s coastal highlights.
-Situated next to Korission Lagoon, a protected Natura 2000 wetlands site, it has held a Blue Flag for environmental cleanliness since 2014 and is characterised by impressive sand dunes and calm waters.
+Around 30km due south of Corfu’s main town, Issos is one of Corfu’s coastal highlights.
+Situated next to Korission Lagoon (a protected Natura 2000 wetlands site) it has held a Blue Flag for environmental cleanliness since 2014 and is characterised by impressive sand dunes and calm sea.

 Around 25km west of the main town, Pelekas is another fine option, with golden sands that merge with turquoise waters.
 Take a stroll to the southern end of the beach where there’s a gorgeous little fishing harbour.

 Or perhaps head next door to Glyfada beach, a favourite with families as it has all the amenities to keep the kids happy and the security of lifeguards.